dat-ecosystem/dat/docs/whitepaper.md

 A user can replicate data from another user using typical transport protocols such as http or ssh.
 Dat is transport agnostic, so it is well suited for deployment on various kinds of systems with little IT overhead.
 When the repository is pulled from another user, all metadata and changes are replicated exactly as they appear on the peer's disk.
 Versions are transmitted exactly as represented locally over the transport protocol, and the history never changes.
 This means that once a version is created, it can be referenced to refer to the same data across all peers (unless purged).

 When a peer makes a change (write/import), a new version is created which is then immediately available for peers to pull.
-When using dat pull, dat will only fetch the newest changes in the repository for fast replication.
+When using `dat pull`, dat will only fetch the newest changes in the repository for fast replication.

 ![img](images/pull.png)